Curriculum

 Grades 11-12

-Anatomy and Physiology is a one semester course which will examine the intricate and fascinating structure and function of the human.
+The intricate and fascinating structure and function of the human body will be examined in this one-semester course.
 The cellular, tissue, and organ levels of selected organ systems of the body will be studied.
 This course is designed for students that desire an in-depth knowledge of the body’s systems in both health and disease and will continue with the Forensic Science course in the second semester.
 The course material will be presented in both lecture and laboratory formats.

 Prerequisite: Anatomy and Physiology (with a “C” average or higher)